bhup9659/movie_rating/README.md

 Second, to run this utility, kindly log in to your docker account.

-#This will pull the image where the script is present
+#This will pull the image where the image is present on Docker Hub.
-docker pull bhupender1988/movie_rating
+docker pull bhupender1988/centos_myimage

 #To check the images run the below command
 docker images